Potential pitfalls for Germany's new defense minister | DW | 17.07.2019

 Read more: A German right-wing extremist soldier's double life

-If AKK is, indeed, to pursue her plans to run for chancellor in the 2021 elections, that leaves her only two years to prove that her appointment has the interests of troops and the military in mind, and isn't just a "parking position" to build her own profile on the international stage, Puglierin said.
+If AKK does indeed pursue her plans to run for chancellor in the 2021 elections, that leaves her only two years to prove that her appointment has the interests of troops and the military in mind, and isn't just a "parking position" to build her own profile on the international stage, Puglierin said.

 In contrast to von der Leyen, however, AKK has already reached out to troops on accepting her new post.
 "The soldiers and other employees of the German Armed Forces are under particular pressure.
 And that is why they deserve the highest priority," AKK said on Wednesday, adding that her thoughts went out to troops currently on foreign missions.